mnfalcon/TaskTracker/README.md

 There's no interface to register, you can do it through Postman

-Then you can login either via postman or through localhost:3000 When logged in through postman, the api will send back a Bearer token, set that Authorization on every other request through postman
+Then you can login either via postman on port 8080 or through localhost:3000 on the browser When logged in through postman, the api will send back a Bearer token, set that Authorization on every other request through postman

 Supported API endpoints through port 8080: